-The Dripping Springs Band Program will sponsor its 5th Annual Drumline Contest, Thunder In The Hills, on Saturday, September 21, 2013 at Dripping Springs ISD Tiger Stadium.
-Our last event included 20 4A and 5A high school drumlines from throughout Texas and audience attendance exceeded expectations once again as word has spread about this outstanding competition.
-It is our intent to make the Dripping Springs contest a permanent fixture in Texas outdoor percussion events.
+The Dripping Springs Band Program will sponsor its Annual Drumline Contest, Thunder In The Hills, on Saturday, September 19, 2015 at Dripping Springs ISD Tiger Stadium.
+Now in our 7th successful year, the Dripping Springs contest has become a permanent fixture in Texas outdoor percussion events.
+Our last event included twenty-one 5A and 6A high school drumlines from throughout Texas, and audience attendance exceeded expectations once again as word has spread about this outstanding competition.
 Our staff and volunteers are dedicated to ensuring the contest is an exceptional experience for all.
-Please plan to join us in September and check this website often as we continue to plan for our next competition.
+Please join us in September, and check this website often as we continue to plan for our next competition.

 The deadline for entering this year's Thunder in the Hills contest is Friday, September 12, 2015.

 Alan Miller currently lives in the Dallas/Ft.
 Worth area and works as a freelance composer/arranger, instructor, adjudicator, and clinician.
 Since 2002, Alan has been the front ensemble instructor for The Cavaliers Drum & Bugle Corps.
 In addition to teaching the pit, he has been the front ensemble arranger/composer since 2011 and the staff coordinator for the corps since 2012.

 Alan began his career with the corps in 1996 as a member of the front ensemble, then returning as section leader in '97 and '98.
 Alan attended and received his bachelor's degree from West Texas A&M University, where he studied percussion with Dr. Susan Tariq and conducting with Dr. Gary Garner.
 During his time at WT, Alan was a member of the Amarillo Symphony Orchestra, serving as a percussionist and timpanist for 9 seasons.